Skip to Main Content Skip to content

 resume.com is a simple, free resume builder that allows you to build, download, and print your resume for free.
 You can even download a text version of your resume to save and edit later.
 However, you’ll need to have or create an Indeed account if you want to download or print your resume.

 If you’re willing to pay, some resume builders include resume critiques, reviews, and proofreading.
-Check out this guide by Balance Careers to find a resume builder that suits your needs.
+Check out this guide by The Balance to find a resume builder that suits your needs.
 However, keep in mind that you can make an appointment with the Library to have your resume reviewed for free!

 Parts of a Resume